schollz/schollz.github.io.source/content/post/alternative-to-git.md

 ---
 title: "Self-hosting with fossil, an alternative to git"
 date: 2018-06-10T10:01:55-07:00
-tags: [coding]
+tags: [coding, golang]
 slug: fossil
 written: ["2018-06-10","2018-06","2018"]
 ---

 Github, Gitlab, Bitbucket are all web interfaces for *git*.
 They all do similar things that add on features that aren't implicit in *git*, like issues and wiki, etc.

 Unbeknownst to some, *fossil* is an alternative to *git* that actually has built-in issues, wiki, and easily self-hosts.
 This is a quickstart to get started with hosting and cloning *fossil* repos.
-The [official quickstart](http://www.fossil-scm.org/index.html/doc/2010-01-01/www/quickstart.wiki) is very good, although I realized a few tricks in getting the hosting to work on HTTPS behind a reverse-proxy, which are described here.
+The [official quickstart](http://www.fossil-scm.org/index.html/doc/2010-01-01/www/quickstart.wiki) is very good, although I realized a few tricks in getting the [fossil hosting to work on HTTPS](#hosting) behind a reverse-proxy and getting [fossil to work with Go](#go).

 ## Before you begin